“Street Aesthetics” and “Light and Objects”

 Wooden Architecture of Kerala

 Among the rich heritage of building traditions in India, one of the oldest and continuous building traditions in the world, wooden architecture of Kerala is unique.
 It is significant for its use of materials, craftsmanship, tectonics, and its connection to ancient canonical literature on architecture.
 Its homogeneity and continuity are unusual and have been nurtured by the regional arts and crafts.
 Its distinct architectural language has its own intonations and symbols creating a special aesthetic experience.
 Typological contents of sociocultural nature of Kerala’s wooden architecture are a stand-alone genre that has given both the secular and religious architectures for over 300 years.
 The exhibition explores these unique aspects of Kerala's wooden architecture, which is deeply rooted in religious and secular customs and shaped by geo-climatic forces.
 Its multi-disciplinary approach links the various ethnic groups residing in Kerala, and the mutual adoption and adaptation of construction systems within migrant groups.
 Decoration and meaningful articulations bring about the character and personality of different sub-regional examples.
 A dominant spatial element and the facade typify each dwelling type.
 Upon scrutiny, one finds that most of the aesthetic nuances, though rendered by artisans; have resulted from people's daily actions and involvement in life.
 This has resulted in an inseparable relationship of the built environments and daily life.
 Wood being the prime material of Kerala, the craftsmanship of the carpenters as well as traditional treatises have contributed to the exclusive architectural expression of secular and religious architecture.
 This exhibition celebrates this genre, especially in view of the fast change in traditional ways of building as impacted by the modern.
-AVANI institute, Kerala, 2023
+AVANI Institute of Design, Kerala, 2023